-Refrigeration stage can also be used for further marinating of the savory delicacy.
+The refrigeration stage can also be used for further marinating the savory delicacy.
 Toss with ½ tablespoon of salt plus one tablespoon of olive oil before grilling for that fresh and tasty flavor.

 Step 3.
 Heat the Grill

-Most cooking grates are made using porcelain-coated iron for easy clean up after use.
-Make use of the grill’s cleaning instruction when cleaning your grill.
+Most cooking grates are made using porcelain-coated iron for easy clean-up after use.
+Make use of the grill’s cleaning instructions when cleaning your grill.
 Use cleaning agents that are approved and safe.